top of page

 The process includes identifying a business, signing an NDA, reviewing financials, making an offer, negotiating a Letter of Intent (LOI), conducting due diligence, securing financing, signing a purchase agreement, and closing the deal.

-How much money do I need to buy a business?
+How much money do I need when buying a business?

 This depends on the business size, industry, and financing options.
 Buyers should have funds for the down payment, working capital, and acquisition costs.
 Archstone Business Brokers can guide you through financing options.